 Thorough preparation for your call is key.
 You need to be able to reference relevant information — whether it be technical, process-oriented, or anecdotal.
-It can be tough to memorize all that, and frankly, you shouldn’t be expected to.
+It can be tough to memorize all that; and frankly, you shouldn’t be expected to.
 That’s why it doesn’t hurt to have some support materials on hand to help you explain the ins and outs of your product or service.

 Technical specs, case studies, and specific insight about your prospect’s company can and should be at your disposal for your call.
 Gather whatever you can that you feel will help guide you through the process.

 Make sure you’re thorough in sourcing and organizing this information.
-You don’t want to find yourself hastily and haphazardly shuffling through support materials you don’t totally understand, mid-call.
+You don’t want to find yourself hastily and haphazardly shuffling through support materials you don’t totally understand mid-call.

 For our example, you might want to have some technical specifications on hand.
-You’re trying to book a demo with Charles, it could help to provide some insight into how your product works and what he can expect to see.
+You’re trying to book a demo with Charles, and it could help to provide some insight into how your product works and what he can expect to see.

+Preparing questions beforehand might sound like scripting, but it’s not the same.
+Thoughtful questions start a discussion, whereas scripting tries to dictate one.
 That being said, if you plan your side of that dialogue and stick to it rigidly, you’re crossing the line.

 In the example we’ve been referencing, you might refer to your extensive research and prior conversations and ask Charles questions like:

-"Your platform’s point of sale feature is something of an industry standard.
+- “Your platform’s point of sale feature is something of an industry standard.
 Do you think your messaging is doing enough to stress its value?”